RevolutionVA/website2017/humans/README.md

 }
 ```

-Role must be one of the following for the human to appear on the site:
+A human must have at least one of the following for the human to appear on the site:

 - Board Member
 - Keynote Speaker